Fast Successive-Cancellation Decoding of Polar Codes with Sequence Nodes: Sequence Rate-1 or SPC nodes

 \subsection{Node Structure}

-Similar to the SR0/REP node \cite{Zheng2021Threshold}, the proposed SR1/SPC node is defined as any node at stage $p$ whose descendants are all Rate-1 or SPC nodes, except the leftmost one at a certain stage $q$ with $0 \leq q \leq p$.
-The leftmost node is referred as the source node, which is a generic node of rate $C$.
-For illustration purpose, the structure of the SR1/SPC node is depicted in Fig.~\ref{fig:2}.
+Similar to the SR0/REP node \cite{Zheng2021Threshold}, the proposed SR1/SPC node is defined as any node at level $p$ whose right descendants at level $q \leq r < p$ are all Rate-1 or SPC nodes, except the leftmost one at a certain level $q$, where $0 \leq q < p$.
+The leftmost node is referred as the source node, which is a generic node of Rate-C. For illustration purpose, the structure of the SR1/SPC node is depicted in Fig.~\ref{fig:2}.